fairagro/D4.4.1_SciWIn_concept/report.md

 programatically driven, non interactive submission of content is not possible with such repositories, and sometimes even reading data requires interactive operation.

+Access to SciWIn-Hub and other services, such as the __FAIRagro Searchable Inventory of Services and Data_ (@ewert2023, pp. 94-96) and compute instances, will be managed by the NFDI-wide Base4NFDI project _IAM4NFDI_, that is supported by the Working Group Identity and Access Management (@pempe2022).
+Integration of this AAI solution into FAIRagro is performed by FAIRagro Measure 4.2.
+**SciWIn-Client** will implement the respective authorization protocol.

+Workflow objects in the SciWIn-context are data structures that encapsulate the definition of workflows with associated code and data or references to code and data.
+Since a close collaboration between FAIRagro and NFDI Consortium DataPLANT is established on different levels, we have taken into account their version of a FAIR Digital Object, the Annotated Research Context (ARC), and the established standards on which it is based.
+These are the Common Workflow Language (CWL,
+@crusoe2022) to specify computational workflows and the Research Object Crate (RO-Crate, @soiland-reyes2022) as a data structure to package data (which here also includes code and workflow descriptions).
+While compatibility with the advanced tooling and infrastructure of DataPLANT is an important piece to achieve synergies with this consortium covering a neighboring research domain, CWL and RO-Crate represent the state-of-the art for workflow descriptions and semantically annotated metadata formats.
+Therefore, they are also used or considered by other NFDI consortial, e.g. NFDI4Ing (@bronger2022) and NFDI4Health (@lobe2024).
+Furthermore, the semanitic annotation of metadata allows for the integration of such FAIR Digital Objects into knowledge graphs that interconnect.

+workflowhub.eu
+knowledge graphs

+settled on the workflow description language CWL (@crusoe2022), on
 - Compute instances: in principle general CWL capable, in practice reana, in principle any Reana in practice our own
 - Workflow objects : Move from ARC as central data structure to multi-data container compatibility.